 LP Record Sleeve

 This record cover takes the elements of the famous Irish ballad - the banks of the canal, the insanity-inducing triangle at Mountbank Prison, and the procession of the convicts to execution - and combines it with the grislier German / Norse version of the "Wild Hunt" or "Ghost Train" of the doomed, including the "mad army of little thieves".
-Amy can also be heard singing backing.
+Amy can also be heard singing backing on it.

 At Least Those That Remain In Our Memory